 Retention States

 Retention states define how durable an artifact should be and how much trust or stability it should carry.
+Capture items may carry retention states before promotion into artifacts.

 State table